-The Trustees and the Employer have agreed that for this valuation the Technical Provisions will be based on the cost of providing benefits on an ongoing basis until 2030 with the remaining benefits being assumed to be bought out with an insurer in 2030.
+The Trustees and the Employer agreed that for the 2013 valuation the technical provisions will be based on the cost of providing benefits on an ongoing basis until 2030 with the remaining benefits being assumed to be bought out with an insurer in 2030.
+This approach has also been adopted for the 2016 valuation.
 For practical reasons it has been agreed that a proxy to the cost of buying out the Scheme benefits in 2030 will be used.
-This proxy is equal to the value of the remaining Scheme benefit payments discounted at a gilt rate plus an addition of £15m in 2030.
+This proxy is equal to the value of the remaining scheme benefit payments discounted at a gilt rate plus an additional sum of £23m in 2030.
+This compares to an additional sum of £15m in 2030 used in the 2013 valuation.